Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 Flowpack.ElasticSearch.ContentRepositoryAdaptor
 ===============================================

-TYPO3 Flow Package for indexing Nodes from TYPO3 Neos to ElasticSearch
+TYPO3 Flow Package for indexing Nodes from TYPO3 Neos to ElasticSearch.

+WARNING: This is definitely work in progress and neither the APIs nor the code is stable yet.
+Don't use it in your applications or projects yet.

 Setup
 -----